Trump administration to pay French company $1B to drop U.S. offshore wind leases

 The Biden administration sought to ramp up offshore wind as a climate change solution.
 Trump began reversing U.S. energy policies his first day in office with executive orders aimed at boosting oil, gas and coal.
 Globally the offshore wind market is growing, with China leading the world in new installations.

-The Trump administration halted construction on five major East Coast offshore wind projects days before Christmas, citing national security concerns.
-Developers and states sued, and federal judges allowed all five to resume construction, essentially concluding that the government did not show the risk was so imminent that construction must halt.
+The Interior Department halted construction on five major East Coast offshore wind projects days before Christmas, citing national security concerns.
+Developers and states sued, and federal judges allowed all five projects to resume construction, essentially concluding that the government did not show the risk was so imminent that construction must halt.

 On Monday, one of the wind farms targeted by the administration, Coastal Virginia Offshore Wind, started delivering power to the grid for Virginia.
 The developer, Dominion Energy, announced the milestone.